10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 - Best for: Bracelets and malas where multiple beads create cumulative effect.
 Cost-effective for daily-wear jewellery.

-This does not mean fakes do not exist — they do, particularly at lower price points.
-But the complexity of counterfeiting a 10 Mukhi means that the buyer has a structural advantage in authentication.
+This does not mean fakes do not exist.
+They do, particularly at lower price points.
+But the difficulty of counterfeiting a 10 Mukhi means that the buyer has a structural advantage in authentication.
 Count the lines carefully under good light or magnification: exactly ten, each running continuously from top to bottom, none branching or merging.
 Between each pair of adjacent lines, a natural thorn or protrusion should be visible.

 Recommendation